williaz/OracleExp/DML.md

 ## GROUPING SETS
 - to selectively choose particular group of data, ignoring anu unwanted groups
 - each set() specifies GROUP BY clause groups
-- as if running several GROUP BY at once and combine
+- as if running several GROUP BY at once and combine the results with UNION ALL
 - NULL for a Grand Total
 ```sql
 SELECT DEPARTMENT_ID, MANAGER_ID, JOB_ID, SUM(SALARY)